jumpnow/jumpnowtek-site/_posts/2018-11-21-Running-a-Snort-IDS-on-OpenBSD.md

     ~$ cat /etc/hostname.em1
     up

-And here is the bridge interface
+And here is the bridge interface configuration

     ~$ cat /etc/hostname.bridge0
     add em0
     add em1
+    blocknonip em0
+    blocknonip em1
     up

 When running it looks like this